 - Interestingly, nettle’s properties are such that they don’t cause strain on the system.
 Its host of nutrients can be absorbed without doing harm to the liver, kidney or digestive system, making it one of the gentlest herbs in nature.
 That’s a perhaps ironic advantage given how tough it can be to get at the plant in the first place, but perhaps flora’s bite is protecting a copious resource as best it can.

 - For dogs, nettle helps give a boost of minerals and vitamins to the diet.
 It’s not a major lift, mind you, but the beneficial nutrients involved go down easy and do not strain the system.
 Pets on a natural diet will benefit greatly from nettle for dogs, especially those with toxicity problems or digestive issues.
-To add, simply administer some of the dried herbs at mealtimes (see dosage below).
-Also, see the precautions below.
+To add, simply administer some of the dried herbs at mealtimes.
+See the dosage and precautions below.

 - Due to a large dose of histamine content, its function as an allergy reliever is noteworthy (read the preventative measures below).
 Applying the homeopathic principle of like-versus-like, dosing the body with histamine has an antihistamine effect and therefore leads to the mitigation of allergic symptoms.
 By provoking allergens in a pet, nettle gives a kick to the immune system of dogs.
 This leads to a bolstering of defenses.